 Sexual Abuse Involves Children

 The term “sexual abuse” is most often used to describe conduct toward children rather than adults.
-Every state in the country has laws with regard to a child’s inability to consent to a sexual act.
+Every state in the country has laws regarding a child’s inability to consent to a sexual act.
 The age of consent varies by state, but the range is between 16 and 18 years of age.

 Someone who is charged with sexual abuse may be accused of many different crimes, including: